Top 45+ Software Architect Interview Questions And Answers | Updated 2025

 • Regular reviews and audits ensure that traceability systems continue to be efficient and in line with corporate goals.

-40. Discuss your experience with designing for internationalization and localization.
+40. What experience exists with designing for internationalization and localization?

 Ans: